 A lesser well known variant of Sencha is Kabusecha.
 Kabusecha is produced from the leaves of a tea plant that has been shaded for 7 to 14 days before harvest.
 This shading preserves the amino acids in the leaves and stops them from reacting with the sunlight to produce Polyphenols.
 This gives the tea a stronger Umami flavor.

-Gyokuro is another shade grown Green tea from Japan.
+Gyokuro is another shade grown Green tea of Japan.
 However, the plants used to produce this tea are shaded for a week longer than those of Kabusecha.
 This is a total of three weeks!
 This shading greatly increases the Chlorophyll levels in the tea, and greatly increases the level of amino acids that are prevented from reacting with the sunlight to turn into Polyphenols.
 The result of this process is a extremely strong Umami flavor that can be brewed so that the liquor has a brothy thickness.

-Matcha & Tencha.
+Matcha and Tencha.
 Tencha are the leaves to be ground into Matcha.
-The plants used to produce these teas are shaded for three weeks, 21 days, before they are harvested.
+The tea plants used to produce these teas are shaded for three weeks, 21 days, before they are harvested.
 The leaves are processed whole until their veins and stems are removed, saving only the dry leafy parts of the leaves.
 The Tencha leaf flakes are then stone ground by slow moving grinders into Matcha powder.
 The flavor of liquor made with Tencha is deep and similar to Gyokuro, while the Matcha is thick and rich.

 Bancha is a lower grade Green tea that is picked toward the end of the harvest season.